rexresearch.com

 industry support.

-“Our study results advance one step further towards the practical
+“Our study results advance one step further towards the

-application of solar steam generation technology, demonstrating
+practical application of solar steam generation technology,

-great potential in seawater desalination, resource recovery from
+demonstrating great potential in seawater desalination, resource

 “We hope this research can be the starting point for further

-research in energy-passive ways of providing clean and safe water
+research in energy-passive ways of providing clean and safe

-and recovering resource from waste.”
+of waste and recovering resource from waste.”

 Professor Zhang is the Director of the ARC Research Hub for